je-nunez/API_ReadTheDocs/README.md

      theanets: epub: https://readthedocs.org/projects/theanets/downloads/epub/stable/

 it will also give the Project, Code Repository, and Time of Last Modification of the documentation.
-If these comments want to be omitted in the output, simply call the program with the argument `--no-comments`, and it will give merely the links to download the documentation in the EPUB, PDF, and/or HTML-Zip formats.
+If you want to omit these comments in the output, simply call the program with the argument `--no-comments`, and it will give merely the links to download the documentation in the EPUB, PDF, and/or HTML-Zip formats.

 # Requeriments: